 Solution: On the other hand, effective project tracking aids in keeping project managers and stakeholders informed about the tasks and milestones that have been completed, the resources that were used, and the modifications or accommodations that need to be made to take into account unexpected setbacks that arise during the process.

 Problem: Team members don’t understand how and when to communicate updates.

 It might be challenging to identify when and when to disclose crucial project updates in today’s app-heavy world.
-In other words, if project team members (including hybrid and remote teams) are not in agreement about which communication channels to use, when to use them, or who should communicate what, work may be in jeopardy.
+In other words, if project team members (including hybrid and remote teams) are not in agreement about which communication channels to use when to use them, or who should communicate what, work may be in jeopardy.

-A large number of open communication channels can sometimes be counterproductive: emails that were not read, messages that overlapped in the group chat, and urgent announcements that lose priority, says Ilija Sekulov, Mailbutler – Digital Marketing Consultant & Senior SEO/SEM Specialist
+A large number of open communication channels can sometimes be counterproductive: emails that were not read, messages that overlapped in the group chat, and urgent announcements that lose priority, says Ilija Sekulov, Mailbutler – Digital Marketing Consultant & Senior SEO/SEM Specialist.

 Solution: A detailed communication strategy outlines how you’ll disseminate pertinent, ongoing project information.
-It clarifies for your team which technologies should utilize for particular tasks, specifies how frequently updates will be communicated (and with whom), and indicates when to involve important stakeholders.
+It clarifies for your team which technologies should be utilized for particular tasks, specifies how frequently updates will be communicated (and with whom), and indicates when to involve important stakeholders.
 You may spend less time looking for information and more time working on your project’s goals if you have a good communication plan.